 The net equity amount also considers the bankruptcy exemptions allowed in your state.
 If the permitted bankruptcy exemption is equal to or greater than the net equity, then the asset is protected and not sold by the custodian.

 The US Bankruptcy Code outlines exemptions that debtors can use to shield their assets during a Chapter 7 bankruptcy case.
-These exemptions are designed to ensure that people who file for bankruptcy still have access to the necessary resources to maintain their basic living standards.
+These exemptions ensure that people who file for bankruptcy still have access to the necessary resources to maintain their basic living standards.

 The federal exemption protects some amounts in certain assets, but there is no specific exemption for cash.
 The federal exemptions are reviewed and updated every three years.
-This is to ensure that the exemptions keep pace with inflation and the cost of living.
-Therefore, people who file for bankruptcy can continue accessing the resources they need to rebuild their financial lives.
+This ensures that exemptions keep pace with inflation and the cost of living.

 While no specific cash exemption is listed in the federal bankruptcy exemptions, a wildcard exemption allows you to protect up to $1,325 in any property and use up to $12,575 of any unused portion of a homestead exemption to protect money.